 If your app is buggy enough to frequently interrupt the tester’s experience and prevent them from getting value, they will quickly get frustrated and abandon your test.
 Moreover, while beta testers tend to be quite tolerant to bugs and crashes, releasing an app with too many bugs to be usable can create a bad impression that will take time to improve.

-When your app is almost ready for beta testing, consider running some guerrilla usability tests to uncover any usability issues in your app.
+When your app is almost ready for beta testing, consider running some guerrilla usability tactics to uncover any usability issues in your app.
 Guerrilla usability testing is the practice of randomly approaching strangers and asking them to try your app while you watch or film them.
 By watching how they interact with your app, you will uncover things that might be confusing to your testers, or not as discoverable as you like.

 One of the best things about usability tests is that a small number of testers will uncover most of the usability issues in your app.
 According to research by Nielsen Norman Group, testing with just five participants will uncover more than 75% of the usability issues in your app.
-This five user sample works for usability tests because the feedback is qualitative, but there are still a few cases when it’s not enough even for a usability study.
+This five user sample works for usability tests because the feedback is qualitative, but there are still cases when it’s not enough even for a usability study.

 When your app is ready to be tested, your friends and family will be the most available source for feedback.
 They will be enthusiastic about your app, actively test it for bugs and submit a lot of feedback.
 Giving them a go at your app before you release it to beta testers will at least help remove the most glaring bugs.